St George Water Heaters

 Always verify your installer is licensed with the Utah Division of Occupational and Professional Licensing (DOPL) and carries general liability and workers’ comp insurance.
 St. George and Washington County both require permits for water heater installations — a licensed contractor will pull this as part of the job.

-What Drives the Price Up
+What Drives the service scope Up

-- After-hours or emergency installation: Weekend and evening calls typically carry a 20–40% premium.
+• After-hours or emergency installation: Weekend and evening calls typically carry a 20–40% premium.
 If your water heater failed overnight, expect to pay more for same-day service.

 FAQ